smart-needle-manual/system_integration/setup_and_launch.md

 ### *Current & Past Contributors*:
 ### Johns Hopkins University: Dimitri Lezcano, PhD; Jin Seob Kim, PhD; Jacynthe Francoeur, MS; Yinsong Ma, MS; Kayleigh Huk
 ### Brigham & Women's Hospital: Pedro Moreira, PhD; Nobuhiko Hata, PhD; Kemal Tuncali, MD; Lori Foley, CVT; Clare Tempany, MD, PhD
+## Bakcground
+### > The current standard of care in high-dose-rate (HDR) brachytherapy uses a catheter control by a computer-based remote afterloading system to deliver localized radiation to precisely target and eliminate cancerous tissue in cases such as prostate and gyencologic cancer.
+### > This approach necessitates frequent repositioning of the catheter due to lack of real-time feedback and deflections from contact with stiff tumors; intraoperative imaging, such as with CT or MRI, is untenable due to the neeed for frequent transitions involving patients and clinial staff.
+### > Previous work by membrs of this team [1, 2] showed that an approach leveraging fiber-optic shape-sensing, a robotic guide, and a quantiative image analysis framework can track deviations from intended trajectory and spatial dose distribution.
+### > The most recent and current working iteration of this approach uses one-dimensional Cosserat models of inextensible, elastic needle deformation using Lie group algebras to mdeol needle-tissue biomechanical interactions.
+### > However, while the approcah achieves sub-millimeter accuracy in deflection optimization, the use of a robotic guide and several nodal components in Slicer-ROS, the open-source visualization framework, reduces computational speed, perhaps without significantly improving prediction accuracy for position of the needle tip and downstream dosimetric calculations.
 ## Goal
-### The current standard of care in high-dose-rate (HDR) brachytherapy uses a catheter control by a computer-based remote afterloading system to deliver localized radiation to precisely target and eliminate cancerous tissue in cases such as prostate and gyencologic cancer.
-### This approach necessitates frequent repositioning of the catheter due to lack of real-time feedback and deflections from contact with stiff tumors; intraoperative imaging, such as with CT or MRI, is untenable due to the neeed for frequent transitions involving patients and clinial staff.
-### Previous work by membrs of this team [1, 2] showed that an approach leveraging fiber-optic shape-sensing, a robotic guide, and a quantiative image analysis framework can track deviations from intended trajectory and spatial dose distribution.
-### The most recent and current working iteration of this approach uses one-dimensional Cosserat models of inextensible, elastic needle deformation using Lie group algebras to mdeol needle-tissue biomechanical interactions.
-### However, while the approcah achieves sub-millimeter accuracy in deflection optimization, the use of a robotic guide and several nodal components in Slicer-ROS, the open-source visualization framework, reduces computational speed, perhaps without significantly improving prediction accuracy for position of the needle tip and downstream dosimetric calculations.
 ### The purpose of the work delineated here is thus to
 ### (1) remove the dependence of the system on robotic guidance
 ### (2) remove the OpenIGTLink bridge currently used for ROS-Slicer communication